rnmapbox/maps/docs/MapView.md

 ### methods
 #### queryRenderedFeaturesAtPoint(coordinate[, filter][, layerIDs])

+Returns an array of rendered map features that intersect with a given point.

 ##### arguments
 | Name | Type | Required | Description  |
 | ---- | :--: | :------: | :----------: |